Information line 01463 279190

 Dr Andrew Jennings, programme leader for the institute’s masters programmes, is the author of a number of publications on Scottish history, Norse place-names and island studies, and is currently involved in a number of projects, including an international project with the Estonian War Museum.

-Our students undertake unique programmes delivered by world leading experts.
+Our students have the chance to undertake unique programmes delivered by world leading experts.
 Their study at both masters and PhD level also equips them with a range of soft transferable skills which makes them very employable in today’s interdisciplinary and digital workplace.
-We are very much looking to the future as well as the past at the Institute for Northern Studies.
+We are very much looking to the future as well as the past at the Institute for Northern Studies!

 We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
 UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.